 This depends when the child support order was made.

 The Income Tax Act was amended in 1997.
 Before the amendments the rules were that the paying parent could claim child support payments as a tax deduction, and the receiving parent had to claim the support as income.
 If your child support order or agreement was made before May 1, 1997, the old tax rules continue to apply, unless you have a new order or agreement or varied the order after May 1,1997.

 Child support orders made or varied since May 1, 1997, cannot be claimed as a deduction by the paying parent and the receiving parent does not have to claim the support as income.

-Q – Can support payments be reviewed or changed if my income changes?
+Can support be reviewed or changed if my income changes?

-Or, if your registered agreement or a court order specifically allows for it, you may be able to use Nova Scotia's Administrative Recalculation of Child Support Program., without having to make a court application, pay a court filing fee, or negotiate with each other.
+If your registered agreement or a court order specifically allows for it, you may be able to use Nova Scotia's Administrative Recalculation of Child Support Program without having to make a court application, pay a court filing fee, or negotiate with each other.
 Click here for information about the Administrative Recalculation of Child Support Program.

-A – The Maintenance Enforcement Program (MEP) is a service provided by the provincial government to help parents collect child support.
-MEP has a 24-hour automated voice system called the Infoline.
-If you are enrolled in MEP and have received a personal ID number, you can call the line at 902-424-0050 (Halifax area) or 1-800-357-9248 (outside Metro) to get information on:
+The Maintenance Enforcement Program (MEP) is a service provided by the provincial government to help parents collect child support.
+MEP has a 24-hour automated voice system called the Infoline, and MEP Online services.
+To get information about MEP and more information go to mep.novascotia.ca/